Setting up a Conference

 3. Customize email templates

-4. Create review form
+4. Create review forms

-Each conference can define its own review form, with (almost) any number of questions.
-Questions can be either free text or choices; choices are mapped into numeric scores.
+Questions for the review form can be either free text or choices; choices are mapped into numeric scores.
 For each question, you can decide who can view the question, so that some questions can be seen by authors (but always only after they have received a notification about the fate of their paper) and others only by TPC members or the conference chair.
 Also, numeric questions can be assigned weights.
 These weights are used to compute the average review score in the paper listing.
 To edit a question, including its weights and other parameters, click on the item in the "Label" column.

 Review form link